Did the Missouri AG approve the form of the State Auditor's fiscal note summary for Mary Ann Sedey's initiative petition 2020-138?

 Q: What does "approve the legal content and form" of a fiscal note summary mean?

-The AG checks that the summary uses appropriate legal language (no improper editorializing, no misleading legal claims) and that it follows the form prescribed by § 116.175.
-He does not check whether the dollar figures are right; that is the Auditor's responsibility under § 116.175.
+The AG checks that the summary uses appropriate legal language and follows the form prescribed by § 116.175.
+As the letter states, the review does not check whether the dollar figures are accurate; that estimate is the Auditor's responsibility.

 Q: What is the difference between the fiscal note summary review and the summary statement review?

 The fiscal note summary, drafted by the State Auditor and reviewed under § 116.175, projects costs and savings.
 The summary statement, drafted by the Secretary of State and reviewed under § 116.334, describes what the initiative does.
-Both appear on the petition and ballot.
-The AG reviews both, in different opinion letters, for different purposes.
+The AG reviews each separately, in different letters.

 Background and statutory framework